nic-gibson/mapping-tools/README.md

 </xsl:template>
 ```

 The `target-attribute` and `target-attribute-value` attributes simply generate a new attribute/value pair on the top level output element.
-If the `target-attribute` matches the `source-attribute` the source attribute's value will not be copied to the output but will be replaced with the value stored in `target-attribute-value`.
+If the `target-attribute` value matches that of the `source-attribute` the source attribute's value will not be copied to the output but will be replaced with the value stored in `target-attribute-value`.

 ```xml
 <mapping source-element="p" source-attribute="class"